HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Spark Plug with Broken Electrode – Besthomegear.com

-If you or someone else installed the wrong size spark plug, and it was too long for your engine, you may find a flattened or broken side electrode.
-This type of spark plug can cause significant engine damage while installing a spark plug that is too short will cause poor gas usage.
+If you or someone else installed the wrong-sized spark plug, which was too long for your engine, you may find a flattened or broken side electrode.

 Normal Spark Plug (image)